Peterborough County Grammar School for Girls: PCGS

 In 1944 the school became Peterborough County Grammar School, administered by the Peterborough Joint Education Board, later the Peterborough City Education Committee.

 One solitary male joined the five hundred girls at the school and its thirty female teachers as a science teacher in September 1953, as no female science teacher could be found.

 The headmistress, Mona Matthews, aged 53 in December 1962, banned black underwear.
 In January 1963, the same headmistress decreed that boys being invited to the school dance could only come from two approved local grammar schools, one being Deacon's School, and the name of each boy had to be submitted to her first.; on Tuesday 22 January 1963, this made the front page of the Daily Herald, with a picture of the headmistress.

 The Chairman of the Governors, Jack Hunt, would have a school named after him.
 The New Hall was built in 1955, and new science labs were built in 1956.
 National hockey matches were played on the sports pitch.

+The plan in 1970 was to merge with the John Mansfield School.
+In 1968 the local council had wanted to go comprehensive by 1974, but opinions were split.
 In 1976, the school changed its name again to Peterborough County Girls School when it became a comprehensive school.